cyrusimap/cyrusimap.github.io/stable/_sources/imap/reference/manpages/configs/imapd.conf.txt

     .. startblob httpkeepalive

-    ``httpkeepalive:`` 20
+    ``httpkeepalive:`` 20s

-        Set the length of the HTTP server's keepalive heartbeat in seconds.
+        Set the length of the HTTP server's keepalive heartbeat.
+The default is 20 seconds.
-        The default is 20.
 The minimum value is 0, which will disable the keepalive heartbeat.
-When enabled, if a request takes longer than *httpkeepalive* seconds to process, the server will send the client provisional responses every *httpkeepalive* seconds until the final response can be sent
+When enabled, if a request takes longer than *httpkeepalive* to process, the server will send the client provisional responses every *httpkeepalive* until the final response can be sent.

+        For backward compatibility, if no unit is specified, seconds is assumed.

     .. endblob httpkeepalive